 The granularity within the asset began accelerating, however…

-Lenders, led by MCT’s Bid Auction Manager (BAM) technology, became better at providing accurate and detailed data points and investors became better at assimilating all these data points into sharper pricing.
+Lenders, led by MCT Marketplace’s technology, became better at providing accurate and detailed data points and investors became better at assimilating all these data points into sharper pricing.
 Loan level bids became the norm, and lenders enjoyed the pickup they got by piecing out the cake, so to speak.

 The bid tape was originally an evolution of other loan sale delivery methods, but as the origination process has moved towards a streamlined product, increasing digitization, loan trading platforms and live pricing have truly changed secondary markets.
 Additionally, there was also need for more security in bid tapes and to move away from emails.